Cosmology with the EFTofLSS and BOSS: dark energy constraints and a note on priors: Data and Methods

 in which $\mathcal{N}(\mu,\sigma)$ denotes a normal distribution with mean $\mu$ and standard deviation $\sigma$.
 We use a nonlinear scale $k_{\rm NL}=0.45~h/{\rm Mpc}$ and we assume an inverse number density of $\bar n^{-1}=3500~({\rm Mpc}/h)^3$ for the $z_1=0.38$ bin and $\bar n^{-1}=5000~({\rm Mpc}/h)^3$ for the $z_3=0.61$ bin.

-These choices of priors are informed by the arguments of Refs.~\cite{Chudaykin:2020, Ivanov:2021kcd}, which are based on the validity of the perturbative EFT modelling used here.
+While many of these parameters are marginalised over analytically and do not need to be sampled over in the analysis, it is important to set priors on them since they multiply nonlinear contributions, which should not be larger than the linear contributions which are well known to be accurate on sufficiently large scales.\footnote{The choice of Gaussian priors instead of flat ones is exactly to allow for analytical marginalisation, as that requires Gaussian integrals to be performed.} These particular choices of priors are informed by the arguments of Refs.~\cite{Chudaykin:2020, Ivanov:2021kcd}, which are based on the validity of the perturbative EFT modelling used here.
 In particular, bias parameters are expected to be $O(1)$ and noise parameters are expected to be the same order as the inverse number density and to scale with the appropriate power of the nonlinear scale.
 The counter-terms are also expected to be $O(1)$ in units of $k_{\rm NL}$, but it is argued in Ref.~\cite{Chudaykin:2020} that for this effect the relevant nonlinear scale is larger, given the rather large velocity dispersion values ($\sigma_v\sim 5~{\rm Mpc}/h$) found in previous BOSS analyses~\cite{Beutler_2016}.
 This justifies using standard deviations of $30~({\rm Mpc}/h)^2$ and $500~({\rm Mpc}/h)^4$ for the quadratic and quartic counter-terms respectively.
 While some of these expectations for bias parameters are supported by measurements from simulations~\cite{Lazeyras:2015lgp,Rizzo:2022lmh,Zennaro:2021pbe,Barreira:2021ukk,Tsedrik:2022cri}, this is less so for the counter-term parameters, for which it is much more difficult to get definite predictions.
 These are our baseline priors used in most of our analyses.
 However, we also perform additional analyses in Appendix~\ref{sec:prior} to test the relevance of these assumptions by enlarging the variance of these priors by factors 3 and 10.
 This will also allow us to include potential caveats to the arguments presented above due to the modified cosmologies which we study here.
 As is shown there, at least for the BOSS data, these priors appear to be informative and a further study of their effects is essential for obtaining robust results.